"Truth must necessarily be stranger than fiction, for fiction is the creation of the human mind and therefore congenial to it."

 - CSI: New York also based an episode around this story, with an added twist: the spiteful mother of the "dead" girl smothered the survivor before the switch was discovered, ultimately getting her arrested for murdering her own daughter.

-- A game in the Ace Attorney series also used this plot.
+- A game in the Phoenix Wright: Ace Attorney series also used this plot.
 Of course, this case bought in actual mediums to talk to the dead, which is what drives the surviving sister to murder.

 - One of Final Fantasy VII's major twists also resembles this case.